 Lawsuits over the safety of glyphosate—the active ingredient in popular weed-killing products like Roundup®—usually start after a consumer or employee learns that he or she has developed non-Hodgkin’s lymphoma or some other health problem.
 A medical diagnosis is typically crucial to these kinds of cases, helping show that the plaintiff (the person who is suing) is entitled to financial compensation.

 The first lawsuit to go to trial that claimed that glyphosate causes cancer was in 2018.
 The plaintiffs in that and other cases involving Roundup® successfully established a link between that product and the onset of their non-Hodgkin’s lymphoma.
 Monsanto—acquired by Bayer also in 2018, and the manufacturer of Roundup®—was ordered to pay millions upon millions of dollars in damages.

-Most Roundup® cases rely on a legal concept called “product liability,” in which the plaintiff tries to show that a product is unreasonably dangerous or that the manufacturer failed to properly warn consumers of health risks associated with the product (note that Roundup® hasn't been recalled).
-Besides Monsanto, lawsuits against other parties are also possible, including the product retailer or an employer that required the plaintiff to use Roundup®.
+Most Roundup® cases rely on a legal concept called "product liability," in which the plaintiff tries to show that a product is unreasonably dangerous or that the manufacturer failed to properly warn consumers of health risks associated with the product (note that Roundup® hasn't been recalled).
+Besides Monsanto, lawsuits against other defendants are also possible, including the product retailer or an employer that required the plaintiff to use Roundup®.

 In any personal injury or product liability case, including lawsuits over herbicides like Roundup®, the specifics of the plaintiff’s health problems are critical.
 They shape the value of the case, making an accurate diagnosis essential.